ivalethia/pepper_microbiome/README.md

 # Microbiome of Pepper
-<div style="text-align:justify">Here you can find plugins and data obtained from different analysis.</p>
+<div style="text-align:justify">Here you can find plugins and data obtained from different analysis.
-<div style="text-align:justify">The tables containing the statistically significant results of the analysis of the effect on the morphological and chemical traits of the evaluated plant material of treatment and Capsicum spp is named KRUSKALW_VAR_VEG_TRAT_SPP.csv, and for accessions is named KRUSKALW_VAR_VEG_ACCESIONES.csv.</p>
+The tables containing the statistically significant results of the analysis of the effect on the morphological and chemical traits of the evaluated plant material of treatment and Capsicum spp is named KRUSKALW_VAR_VEG_TRAT_SPP.csv, and for accessions is named KRUSKALW_VAR_VEG_ACCESIONES.csv.
-<div style="text-align:justify">The spreadsheet_funct.txt file has the formulas used to filter taxa assignation tags.</p>
+The spreadsheet_funct.txt file has the formulas used to filter taxa assignation tags.</p>

 DOI: UNPUBLISHED